zbrdarovski/mower-game/README.md

 # Mower

 ### Dynamics:
-* move the mower to cut bamboo.
+* move the mower to cut bamboo

 **Caution: don't hit the boulders.**